MGrount/Yellow-pages/README.md

 During the development of this project, the following assumptions were made:

 * Contacts can be searched by name, phone number, and birthday, and any combination of these criteria.
 However, searches based on address and picture are not supported.
-* When a user enters an Age in the text bar the parser will calculate his birthday as he was born on January 1st, so there might be a rounding error.
+* When a user enters an Age in the text bar the parser will calculate his birthday as he was born on January 1st, so there might be a rounding assumption.
 * Limited UI enhancements were made due to time constraints.
 * A single unit test was implemented for parsing to save time.